-With the execution of the option agreement to earn up to a 60% interest in the Smart Creek property, the Company is entering into a new phase in its exploration program.
+With the execution of the Smart Creek Agreement to earn up to a 60% interest in the Smart Creek property, the Company is entering into a new phase in its exploration program.
 The Company continues to assess other projects of interest.